A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 10:00am: Fairhope Museum of History

+Heads up, the museum is closed on Sundays.
+Saturday morning is your only window, and it is worth the hour.
 The museum sits in Fairhope’s first City Hall, built in 1928 in Spanish Mission style.
-It’s free, takes about an hour, and tells the story of why Fairhope exists.
+It is free, takes about an hour, and tells the story of why Fairhope exists.

 In 1894, twenty-eight people from Des Moines, Iowa came down here with a wild idea.
 They had been studying an economist named Henry George who believed the only tax should be on the land itself.
 They searched the country for the perfect spot to build a Utopia and picked the bluff right here.
-They named it Fairhope because they believed it had a “fair hope” of success.
+They named it Fairhope because they believed it had a fair hope of success.
+More than 130 years later, it worked out.

 The museum also covers Berglin’s Ice Creamery, the first ice cream plant in Alabama, opened in 1908.
 They invented the little paper milk cartons used in school lunchrooms across the country.
 Right here in Fairhope.